Waiting is hard for kids who were once served by adults who now expect patience. This is how to teach little children to wait without fuss.

 Waiting is hard for young children who spent infancy being picked up, fed, and entertained.
 But it’s also inevitable.
-Around toddlerhood — really as soon as they can understand — kids are asked for something altogether new: patience.
-This is tough for kids but also important.
-Teaching little kids how to wait isn’t just instilling this virtue of patience in them, it shapes the kind of adults they’ll become.
+Around toddlerhood — really, as soon as they can understand — kids are asked for something altogether new: patience.
+This is tough for kids, but also important.
+Teaching little kids how to wait isn’t just instilling this virtue of patience in them; it shapes the kind of adults they’ll become.

 Children need to learn to wait for many things, and for many reasons.
-They are asked to wait their turn to play with a toy.
-They’re challenged to hold their pee while other kids finish using their toilet.
+They’re asked to wait their turn to play with a toy.
+They’re challenged to hold their pee while other kids finish using the toilet.
 And they’re expected to wait to cross the road so they don’t get run over by a car.
 That last one is perhaps the biggest lesson parents need to impart: waiting in order to remain safe.
 To young children, the concepts of danger and potential death are abstract, and a parent needs to find ways to illustrate the importance of waiting at a crosswalk or other dangerous situation in a way the child can understand.

 But parents shouldn’t resort to bribes.
 Praising patience can be effective in instilling confidence, but adding the expectation of a physical reward can create issues.
-Tempting a kid with the promise of a future cupcake if they’re quiet while you’re on the phone sets up a dangerous precedent, explains says Krista Wigstadt, assistant educational director of Brooklyn Explorers Academy in New York.
+Tempting a kid with the promise of a future cupcake if they’re quiet while you’re on the phone sets up a dangerous precedent, says Krista Wigstadt, assistant educational director of Brooklyn Explorers Academy in New York.

 Being patient by modeling patience is also incredibly helpful for parents.
 A kid’s not going to be patient if their dad is constantly freaking out about being on a schedule or stressing out about holdups.
 Parents who want patient children need to model patience, pure and simple, and to explain that virtue to their child.

 Make Learning How to Wait Fun